artur0sky/i18n-bakery/packages/cli/README.md

 # 🔧 @i18n-bakery/cli

-> _"Professional kitchen tools for your translation bakery.
-Automate extraction, compilation, and maintenance."_
+> **"The Sous-Chef"** - _Runs the kitchen floor, automating repetitive tasks, organizing extraction pipelines, and ensuring commands are executed flawlessly._

 Command-line tools for **i18n-bakery** - your automated baker's assistant.
 Extract translation keys from your codebase, compile translation files, validate consistency, and maintain your translation pantry with ease.